 Availability of travertine stones are in a variety of colors, shades, shapes, sizes, patterns, and styles to meet your standard to bespoke requirements.

-You can create a theme with travertine stones in interior & exterior decorations of your building and match it with your hardscapes and landscapes easily.
+You can create a theme with travertine stones in the interior & exterior decorations of your building and match it with your hardscapes and landscapes easily.
 You can get the rustic or classic look and texture from travertine with natural beauty.

 Travertine Stone Tiles or Slabs Allow Creation of Non-Slip Surfaces

-We have seen, apart from polished travertine stone slabs or tiles, the rest of finishes are slip resistance to a greater degree.
+We have seen, apart from polished travertine stone slabs or tiles, the rest of the finishes are slip resistance to a greater degree.

 You can use tumbled, honed, or other finishes for your travertine stones in the construction of pool decks, patios, paths, and other exterior spaces where rains and frost are a possibility.
 For interior applications like baths and toilets or kitchen, it is a good choice.

 Cons of Travertine Stones in Outdoor Paving Applications